bhutchins1a/SQL/Charlotte_section_1_7.md

 # Several query topics from Charlotte Chaze Course
-These queries are all about getting statistics about customers, products and revenue for varying timeframes
+These queries are directed at getting statistics about customers, products and revenue for varying timeframes